cytoflow/cytoflow/docs/INSTALL.rst

   ``import cytoflow`` and press ``Shift+Enter``.
 If Python doesn't complain, you're good to go.
 (If it does, please submit a bug report!)

+.. _hacking:

-DEVELOPERS: To hack on the code
+To hack on the code
 -------------------------------

 Ubuntu